ethereum/bls12-381-tests/formats/map_fp_to_G1_bls.md

 ```
 [
     {
-        "Input": 64 bytes as an input that is interpreted as an element of the base field.,
+        "Input": 64 bytes as an input that is interpreted as an element of the base field,
         "Name": the name of the test,
         "Expected": single G1 point 128 bytes,
         "Gas": the cost of the gas,